MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/crm-page-hosted-control.md

 <a name="RunXrmCommand"></a>
 ### RunXrmCommand
- This action is used to inject the Common Data Service platform SDK JavaScript into the model-driven apps form.
+ This action is used to inject the Dataverse platform SDK JavaScript into the model-driven apps form.

 |Parameter|Description|
 |---------------|-----------------|